dickhardt/email-verification-protocol/README.md

 account_id=xyz&format=SD-JWT&... key binding info
 ```

 - **5.2** - Issuer checks if there is a logged in user, and the logged in user has the account identified by `account_id`.
 If all good the Issuer creates a fresh SD-JWT and returns it as the value of `token` in an `application/json` response.
+If not, a response with an `error` can be passed to the browser.

 ```json